JokerJohn/LIO_SAM_6AXIS/README.md

 ![image-20220421113413972](README/image-20220421113413972.png)

-## Problems
+# Problems

 1. `velodyne` + `stim300`(6 axis)+`gps` codes and data are available, but only for test!  we will updtae the new version of codes later. **I haven't released the node of `GPS_ODOM`, because this part of the code is poorly written**, I will organize and update it later.
 You can first set `useGPS` to false.

-The test data is a section of campus of more than 10km.
+   > The test data is a section of campus of more than 10km.
 It was collected on a mountain road.
 The elevation changes greatly, the GPS data is unstable, and there is a tunnel, which is very challenging.
-LIO_SAM will be difficult to close the loop or crash directly in the later downhill road.
+LIO_SAM will be difficult to close the loop or may crash directly in the later downhill road.
 You can test it yourself and find the reason.

-2. ouster/pandar lidar + 6aixs-IMU are all ok, we will release the test data later.
+2. ouster/pandar lidar + 6-aixs IMU are all ok, we will release the test data.

 # Run

 when you set `useGPS` as true,  remember to test the params `gpsCovThreshold`.
-Just make sure your vehicles are in a good position where the status of GNSS is stable encough, or you can not initialize your system successfully!
+Just make sure your vehicles are in a good position at the first beginning of the sequence where the status of GNSS is stable encough, or you can not initialize your system successfully!

 ```
 roslaunch lio_sam_6axis run.launch